rmoorewrs/tic-windows-remote-clients/readme.md

-# Titanium Remote CLI CLients for Windows and Mac
+# Titanium Remote CLI CLients for Windows
 __version 0.3, May 31, 2019 -- rmoorewrs@gmail.com__

 The files in this repo can install the Titanium remote clients to your Windows Machine (see requirements).